Wesp910/Artificial-Intelligence-Term-Project/docs/milestones/Milestone-3-Complete.md

 - **Primary Development Machine**: 2024 MacBook Pro (M3 chip, 16GB RAM)
 - **Secondary Testing Machine**: 2019 MacBook Pro (M1 chip, 8GB RAM)
-- **Audio Input**: Built-in MacBook microphones (48kHz sampling rate)
+- **Audio Input**: Built-in MacBook microphones (48kHz sampling rate, mono channel)
-- **Audio Output**: Built-in MacBook speakers and pygame audio subsystem
+- **Audio Output**: Built-in MacBook speakers and pygame audio subsystem v2.0.0+
+- **Network**: Standard residential WiFi (50-100 Mbps download, 10-20 Mbps upload)

+**Audio Capture Configuration:**
 The system utilizes the embedded microphones in both MacBook models for audio capture, with automatic gain control and noise reduction handled by macOS audio subsystem.
+No external microphones or audio interfaces were used in testing.
+Audio is captured at 48kHz sampling rate in mono channel (single microphone), which Whisper resamples internally to its required 16kHz sampling rate.

+**Hardware Performance Analysis:**
-The M3 MacBook Pro showed approximately 3.7% better performance in end-to-end latency compared to the M1 model (7.87s vs 8.17s average), primarily due to improved neural processing performance for the Whisper ASR model.
+The M3 MacBook Pro showed approximately 3.7% better performance in end-to-end latency compared to the M1 model (7.87s vs 8.17s average, see Figure 5), primarily due to improved neural processing performance for the Whisper ASR model.
+However, this modest improvement confirms that much of the system latency stems from network API calls (translation, TTS) rather than local computation, making the system accessible on a wide range of consumer hardware.

 **Figure 10: End-to-End Translation Pipeline with Error Handling**